Samuel Shethar

 - He worked in 1782-1796 as a silversmith in Litchfield CT 3

-- He was a partner in 1796-1805 with Isaac Thompson in Litchfield CT as SHETHAR & THOMPSON.
+- Partnership: Isaac Thompson, in 1796-1805, in Litchfield CT.
+As SHETHAR & THOMPSON.
 Originally the firm was at "the Red Shop located few rods west of the meeting house."
 3

-- He was a partner in 1806-1809 with Richard Gorham in New Haven CT as SHETHAR & GORHAM.
+- Partnership: Richard Gorham, in 1806-1809, in New Haven CT.
+As SHETHAR & GORHAM.
 Shop on west side of High St. on land leased from Isaac Townsend.
 Partners sold the lease in 1809.
 3

 |